ibm-cloud-docs/power-iaas/faq.md

 <!--The FAQs from here are migrated from PowerVS guide-->

-## Can I use my own AIX, IBM i, or Linux image?
+## Can I use my own AIX, IBM i, Linux, or Linux for SAP (HANA or NetWeaver) image?
 {: #image}
 {: faq}
 {: support}

 Yes.
 This function is known as **bring your own image**.
 For more information, see [Deploying a custom image within a {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

+You can also use customized Linux for SAP (HANA or NetWeaver) images.
+This function is known as **bring your own image with your own subscription**.
+See Deploying an SAP custom image within a Power Virtual Server.

 ## What versions of stock images are available?
 {: #stock-images}